1,000 signatures reached

 STOP TARMAC ON KESWICK RAILWAY PATH

 In Dec.
 2015 Storm Desmond caused a lot of damage to this popular footpath.
 In September 2018 the LDNPA passed their major plans for restoration of this 'traffic-free' 'Multiuser Trail' (MUT) 7/2018/2116, alarmingly also intending to resurface the 4-5 mile length with totally inappropriate lethal tarmac where the original path sufficed for decades!
-See Trip Advisor comments for suitability for all users!
-People love this natural, quiet woodland environment, a special place that will be lost where educational walks are sometimes led.
+See path user comments on: Old Railway Walk -review of Keswick railway Path - Trip Advisor, for suitability for all users!
+People love the 'People's Path' natural, quiet woodland environment, a special place that will be lost where educational walks are sometimes led.
+From 27/8/19 the whole length is now closed for 12 months!

 Please do not do this! it must not happen, there is huge opposition.
+A 'former transport route' is no reason to destroy the heritage value that lies in the old trackbed.
 The railway did not run on tarmac.
-(See our letter dated December 2018 from the Government.)
+(NPA - See our letter dated December 2018 from the Government.)
 It was never an issue before Desmond.
 There is absolutely NO need.

 Repair the path and bridges where necessary, this path on the Historic Environment Record will re-open much sooner bringing benefit to the local economy.
-We have corresponded for 9 months, helped by the Friends of the Lake District and Cumbria Bridleways Society.
+We have corresponded for 12 months, now, helped by the Friends of the Lake District and Cumbria Bridleways Society and many others.
+Keswick Town Council has joined the protest.
 We have met the Cumbria Wildlife Trust's CEO.
-You know National Park status is supposed to provide the highest level of protection and since 2017 it has been a World Heritage Site, partly because of the history of the conservation movement that began here.
+You know National Park status is supposed to provide the highest level of legal protection and since 2017 it has been a World Heritage Site, partly because of the history of the conservation movement that began here.
 Unesco said the LDNPA should pay more attention to conservation.
 They also say planners often need educating about the meaning of World Heritage Site status!
+Recently the World Heritage Watch committee in Berlin said they had contacted the UK government.

 Why is this important?

-The Cumbria Wildlife Trust administers the CWS scheme and explains these sites have considerable nature conservation value in natural heritage for habitats and species of national importance.
+The Cumbria Wildlife Trust explains these sites have considerable nature conservation value in natural heritage for habitats and species of national importance.
 The LDNPA played a role when the CWS panel established the selection guidelines and will possess the landowner's leaflet!
+NB -

 The laying of tarmac or any hard surface means it will literally be a case of life or death.
 Associated plan ref.
 7/2019/2017 admits wildlife could be injured or killed!
 Wildlife and Countryside Act 1981.

 The footpath lies at the bottom of the deep, steep-sided narrow gorge of the River Greta, for miles barely discernible from the A66 above, and tributary to the Derwent catchment area part of the National Trust's Riverlands project that could be compromised.
-Embodied in the 1995 Environment Act, their duty under the Sandford Principle is to give priority to the environment where there is a conflict with public interest.
+Embodied in the 1995 Environment Act, ie law, their duty under the Sandford Principle is to give priority to the environment where there is a conflict with public interest.
+This is what they say they will do on their Unesco nomination form.

-As an optional 4-5 mile section of the long Coast 2 Coast (C2C) route only since the 1990s, cyclists' interests should not take priority over other users .This is not a road, but primarily a decades-old footpath where cyclists are allowed and not vice versa and aren't cyclists traffic?
+As an optional 4-5 mile section of the long Coast 2 Coast (C2C) route only since the 1990s, cyclists' interests should not take priority over other users .This is not a road, but primarily a decades-old footpath where cyclists are allowed and not vice versa and aren't cyclists a type of traffic?
+Resurfacing plans now give them priority, cycle track standard.
+Isn't this dangerous on a Multiuser Trail with increased accident risk?

 The LDNPA also has a duty to honour their commitment to the 2 Partnerships of which they are a member: the Cumbria wildlife Sites and the Derwent and South West Catchment Area.
 The John Muir Trust has a 'Keep it wild' policy that would equally apply here!